 - Your work experience will also be asked.
 It is not a priority for the airline to look for experienced candidates as the age limit for the job is quite low.
 Any volunteer works or past employment may aid in your application, though.

 - Your educational background will be asked.
 The exact date of enrollment and graduation is also included.
 You may also choose to include your certifications and awards for you to prove yourself further.
 It is not a necessity, though.

 - Attaching a photo will be required for the employers to see your body better.
 Formal attire is recommended for them to be able to see how you will look in a uniform.

 - A declaration that allows the airline to review your information will be shown for you to sign in.
 An e-signature will also be required.

+Once you finish the first step, the Emirates Open Day awaits you.
 An Open Day is a scheduled event for airlines looking for new members for their crew.
 They can be set anywhere in the world.
 Short-listed candidates will be immediately notified within the day.
-You may be asked by the recruiter about your work experience, background, and dedication for the job.
+You may be asked by the recruiter about your work experience, background, and dedication to the job.